Peachtree Center station: Station layout

-Interior Design
+Interior design

 The station has an island platform serving two tracks.
 The floor is made of gray tile, the "walls" are made of solid gneiss rock, and the ceiling panels are made of steel.
 Four escalator banks are used to access the station, with the Carnegie Way/Ellis Street (southwest) entrance having the longest escalators in the system, which MARTA claims are also the longest in the Southeast U.S. The freestanding escalator at the CNN Center is longer at 205 ft.
 The Ellis Street entrance was closed for more than two years for renovation; it re-opened on August 24, 2012.
-The Harris Street (northwest) entrance has a map of the MARTA system with proposed lines on it.
+The Harris Street (northwest) entrance has a map of the MARTA system with formerly proposed lines on it.